 At Bunbury Primary School we recognise the uniqueness of our children and community.
 We acknowledge the qualities they have that contribute to and enhance our school.
-We want each child to develop as an independent learner; attain their highest academic achievement possible; develop social skills, and a positive and caring attitude toward others; and, to have an understanding of, and value, sustainable practices.
+We want each child to develop as an independent learner; attain their highest academic achievement possible; develop social skills, and a positive and caring attitude toward others; and, to have an understanding of, and value sustainable practices.

-Students are encouraged to regularly participate in the Regional Performing Arts Eisteddfod, Have Sum Fun Mathematics competition, Numero Competition, University of New South Wales (ICAS)) Academic Competitions, Sport, Writing, Visual Arts, Speaking, and Technology and Robotics competitions.
+Students are encouraged to regularly participate in the Regional Performing Arts Eisteddfod, Have Sum Fun Mathematics competition, Numero Competition, Sport, Writing, Visual Arts, Speaking, and Technology and Robotics competitions.